ookadeet/SocialMedia-MentalHealth/README.md

 ## Executive Summary

+This project seeks to explore if time spent online per day, and number of social media platforms in use, are able to predict outcomes on measures of ADHD, anxiety, depression, and self-esteem.
+Data was sourced from Kaggle, with data cleaning and analysis done via linear regression in Python.
+The analysis found that total number of social media platforms used was not a significant predictor of outcomes for ADHD, anxiety, depression, or self-esteem, while hours spent online was.
+When run against test data however, the predictive power of the model was limited.
+If repreated, other variables should be explored alongside hours spent online.
+Limitations should be noted, as the questions used to assess outcomes do not come from diagnostic tools so their efficacy in assessing ADHD, anxiety, depression, or self-esteem cannot be confirmed.

 ## Introduction
 Social media often feels like a mainstay of life today, with 59.4% of the population actively engaging with it in some way (*The Changing World of Digital In 2023*, 2023).
 Social media use has seen increase from 1 hour 37  minutes in 2013 to 2 hours and 31 minutes in 2022 (*The Changing World of Digital In 2023*, 2023), while experience of a mental health condition has seen a 13% increase over the same timeframe (WHO, 2023).
 This has led some researchers to explore whether the two are connected, with varying results.

-One literature review found “social media envy” was linked to levels of depression and anxiety, however other mediating factors were also identified as having influence over these outcomes (Karim *et al.*, 2020).
-Another review found social media offered the opportunity to build and maintain relationships for individuals who may struggle to do so face-to-face due to serious mental health conditions and, in that sense, acts as a protective factor against the known negative impacts of loneliness and isolation (Naslund *et al.*, 2020).
+One literature review found social media offered the opportunity to build and maintain relationships for individuals who may struggle to do so face-to-face due to serious mental health conditions and, in that sense, acts as a protective factor against the known negative impacts of loneliness and isolation (Naslund *et al.*, 2020).
 Conversely, increased social media usage is linked to reduced face-to-face interaction, which is a behaviour often indicative of addiction (Kuss and Griffiths, 2011).
 This has led some to question the ethics of companies utilising psychological techniques and adaptive algorithms to essentially make social media addictive so as to fuel the attention economy (Bhargava and Velasquez, 2021).

-This project uses a publicly available dataset to explore what impacts, if any, social media use has on several mental health measures.
+This project uses a publicly available dataset to explore what impacts, if any, social media use has on several mental health, and ADHD, measures.
 It also looks at whether social media usage can be used to predict mental health outcomes, both in terms of platforms used and time spent online.

 ## Methodology
 Raw data was sourced from Kaggle (<a href="https://www.kaggle.com/datasets/souvikahmed071/social-media-and-mental-health?select=smmh.csv">source</a>).
-The data was collected via a survey asking about social media use and symptoms of depression, anxiety, and ADHD, and about self-esteem.
+The data was collected via a survey asking about social media use and experience of ADHD, anxiety, depression, and self-esteem.
 These questions were rated on a five-point Likert scale (Joshi *et al.*, 2015) to quantify symptom severity.
 Analysis was done via linear regression, using hours spent online and total platforms in use as predictors of scores on ADHD, depression, anxiety, and self-esteem measures.
-Cleaning, exploration, and analysis of the data was done via Python in Colab, and the full code can be accessed <a href="https://github.com/ookadeet/SocialMedia-MentalHealth/blob/main/Social_Media_%26_Mental_Health.ipynb">here</a>.
-Please note, some elements of code were checked using LLMs such as ChatGPT.
-Independent variables were checked for collinearity by calculating the Variance Inflation Factor (Einblick, 2023) and deemed not to be collinear.
+Cleaning, exploration, and analysis of the data was done via Python in Colab, and the full code including reasoning for decisions made can be accessed <a href="https://github.com/ookadeet/SocialMedia-MentalHealth/blob/main/Social_Media_%26_Mental_Health.ipynb">here</a>.

 ## Exploratory Data Analysis
 ### Respondent Make-Up